-The Data Protection Officer for the Department of Justice and Equality is Ms Eileen Tully.
+The Data Protection Officer for the Department of Justice is Tara Storey.

 Data protection queries should be forwarded to email@example.com